snubwoody/wakunguma.com/src/articles/rust-performance.md

 common function like `tokio::spawn` that gets used in multiple places will generate an exponential amount of code.

-One issue I don't see brought up is how rust's stronger dependence on libraries means that popular libraries that are slower to compile will end up *affecting* all the downstream crates.
-In a lot of other languages the standard library has a lot of built-in tooling which means there's generally less use of libraries.
+One issue I don't see brought up, is how rust's stronger dependence on libraries means that popular crates that are slower to compile will end up *affecting* all the downstream crates.
+In a lot of other languages the standard library has more built-in functionality which means there's generally less use of libraries.
+Even in javascript if you are strict with dependencies you can eliminate most and only depend on a few more important ones.
 Rust, however, has a more minimal standard library, so it's fairly common to see a crate with a lot of dependencies.
 So one 'bad actor' in the chain affects everyone downstream.

-If one of your dependencies included the `regex` crate because they needed to filter a single string, your project now has to pay for that as well.
+You can't really do anything about this.
+I think this is where a lot of the complaints come from.
+If you write a build script that takes 10 minutes, that's on you, and you accept that.
+If you pull in a dependency that takes 30 minutes to compile, there's definitely some feeling of "I didn't choose this".

 Bevy...

 As we can see `syn` takes up a lot of the time, and you really have no choice.

 Macros are the final piece of the puzzle.
 It's quite easy to make a macro that has horrible compile times.

+I think a lot of slow compiling rust crates are due to misused or abused features.
+The worst case for me has been the `windows` crate and `bevy`.

 Well unfortunately for rust the competition is stiff.